Frequently Asked Questions and Answers

 At Brass Butterflies, clients are always meeting and making new friends and enjoy a true sense of community.
-Students often begin to develop confidence as they notice increased muscle strength & definition.
-Clients also often find that their flexibility improves as they engage in movement that works their body’s natural range of movement.
-Sense of wellness increases as students learn to take a moment in their busy days to breathe, become present and enjoy the beauty of their own bodies, and, of course, laugh and have fun.
+Students often begin to develop confidence as they notice increased muscle strength & definition and accomplish tasks with their bodies they never thought would be possible for them.
+Clients also often find that their flexibility improves as they engage in movement that challenges their body’s natural range of movement.
+Your sense of wellness can improve as you learn to take a moment in you busy life to breathe, become present, and enjoy the beauty of your own body and everything it does for you, and, of course, laugh and have fun with friends.

-At Brass Butterflies, we strive to offer the classes you can’t find at any typical gym… workouts that are not only challenging, but unique and fun as well!
+At Brass Butterflies, we strive to offer workouts that are not only challenging, but unique and fun as well!

 Q. Who teaches Brass Butterflies classes?

-Brass Butterflies instructors are all trained, experienced and, in the majority of cases, certified fitness professionals.
-Many of our instructors share a lot with our clients as they generally were once students of our studio themselves!
-Our instructors are constantly developing themselves and are also active members of the studio, attending classes and events when they aren’t instructing.
+Brass Butterflies instructors are all trained, experienced and certified in various artistic and physical disciplines.
+Our instructors are approachable and relatable as most of them were once students of our studio themselves!
+Our instructors are constantly developing themselves and are also active members of the studio, training, attending classes and events when they aren’t instructing.

 Q. Are the pole dancing classes overly sexy?

-The average woman today strives for authenticity.
-Women are looking to achieve balance in their mind, body & soul.
-At Brass Butterflies, we understand that a woman’s sensuality is a beautiful part of who she is and what she brings to this world.
-In our studio, we teach women to unapologetically love their bodies and themselves just the way they are.
+The average person today strives for authenticity.
+We are looking to achieve balance in mind, body & soul.
+At Brass Butterflies, we understand that a person's sensuality is a beautiful part of who they are and what they bring to this world.
+We also believe that all people, regardless of their gender identity (or lack thereof) can learn to embrace and embody both traditionally female and male attributes (strength, grace, power, flexibility, emotion, sensuality, etc.) In our studio, we teach our students to unapologetically love their bodies and themselves just the way they are.
 Our classes are comfortable, light-hearted and full of genuine laughter.

 Q. I haven’t worked out in a long time, or ever… will I be able to keep up?